Topics: Powertrain & Propulsion

 This course is designed for engineers (working with passenger cars, light trucks, and SUVs) who need to master AWD componentry, and the function and effect of those components.
 Engineers new to the 4WD/AWD field, as well as managers, marketing personnel, purchasing professionals and others interested in all-wheel drive fundamentals will benefit from this seminar.

 This course is the equivalent to Fundamentals of Automotive All-Wheel Drive Systems seminar and satisfies a requirement in the Transmission/Drivetrain Certificate Program.
 It is an excellent follow-up to the A Familiarization of Drivetrain Components seminar or on-demand course (which is designed for those who have limited experience with the total drivetrain).

 Have colleagues who need this course?
 See Special Offers to the right.

 Click on the Requirements tab to make sure you are properly equipped to interact with this course.

 Email CustomerService@sae.org, or call 1-877-606-7323 (U.S. and Canada) or 724-776-4970 (outside US and Canada).

-Mr. Palazzolo is the award winning author of High-Performance Differentials, Axles & Drivelines.
-He has designed, built, campaigned and supported various race cars and teams for both professional and amateur racing organizations.
-His scope of work has been entire vehicle inclusive but also focused on competitive, high-performance drivetrain systems.
-He holds a Bachelors degree in Mechanical Engineering from Cleveland State University and a Masters degree in Automotive Engineering from Lawrence Technological University.
+He has designed, built, campaigned, and supported various race cars and teams for both professional and amateur racing organizations.
+His scope of work has been inclusive of the entire vehicle but also focused on competitive, high-performance drivetrain systems.
+He holds a bachelor’s degree in Mechanical Engineering from Cleveland State University and a master’s degree in Automotive Engineering from Lawrence Technological University.
 He has received numerous patents for his work and creativity in advancing mobility systems.